Enhanced Sensitivity to Ultralight Bosonic Dark Matter in the Spectra of the Linear Radical SrOH: Anharmonic vibrations of triatomic molecules

-\textit{Anharmonic vibrations of triatomic molecules}.
 Calculated spectroscopic constants for SrOH indicate that there is a small anharmonic contribution to stretching and bending molecular vibrations as can be seen above.
 Exact description of the vibrational motion of polyatomic molecules requires inclusion of the anharmonic terms in the molecular potential.
 A Morse potential of the form \cite{Demtroeder2005}

 provides a good approximation for the anharmonic vibrational potential of a diatomic molecule.
 It can be shown that the vibrational energy levels for a diatomic molecule take the form \cite{Demtroeder2005}